 City of Poulsbo to Accept Request for Proposals for Managment of the Little Valley Ballfield Property

 The City of Poulsbo is accepting Request for Proposals (RFPs) from organizations for the management of the Little Valley Ballfield property, located at the corner of Little Valley and Bernt Roads in Poulsbo.
-The deadline for applications is January 31,jj 2015.
+The deadline for applications is Monday, February 2, 2015 at 12 noon (revised).

 In August 2014, the City of Poulsbo assumed ownership of the Little Valley Ballfield from Kitsap County, which had been annexed into the city in 2007.
 The 1.82 acre site is currently home to a small baseball field, and is used sporadically by organizations.
 The city would like to see this property remain a public recreation amenity, but have an outside recreational or educational organization manage the site for community programs.
 This Request for Proposal asks organizations for a business plan to outline how the site will be managed, scheduled, maintained and developed.
 City staff, the Parks and Recreation Commission and City Council will review the proposals in February-March 2015.